TMA examples

 $ yarn create vite

-Or you can simply run this command to create React project with TypeScript Support:
+Or you can simply run this command to create a React project with TypeScript Support:

 # npm 7+, extra double-dash is needed: